leyi-z/udacity-web-deploy/README.md

-### General Info
+### Info

-#### The external IP of the service

-Below is the external ip of the service:
-`ab6db219ddfde4818b6cda0ff9e8caa1-790306849.us-east-2.elb.amazonaws.com`
+The app is not running anywhere currently, so it can only be accessed locally.